porsche-design-system/porsche-design-system/docs/bundling.md

 ## Conclusion

 We provide a CJS build for build time tasks and an ESM build on top to ensure treeshakeability and should be used for every browser-related build. https://nodejs.org/dist./v14.10.0/docs/api/esm.html#esm_dual_commonjs_es_module_packages

+## Open questions

+- No visible effect by setting `sideEffects: false`?
+- Rollup removes pure annotations in some cases, which is not clear why?
+- All packages that are not bundled with rollup still use UMD and do not provide ESM?